jrprice/Oclgrind/README.md

 CMake.
 This will likely be removed in a future version of Oclgrind.

-If you are building directly from the GitHub repository, you will need to run 'autoreconf -i' to generate the necessary build files.
+If you are building directly from the GitHub repository, you will need to run `autoreconf -i` to generate the necessary build files.
 This is not required if you are using a released source package.

-Run ./configure to generate the Makefile, optionally using --prefix=PATH to specify the target installation directory.
-If you don't have the LLVM includes and libraries on your search path, you can specify the location of your LLVM installation using the --with-llvm=PATH option.
+Run `configure` to generate the Makefile, optionally using `--prefix=PATH` to specify the target installation directory.
+If you don't have the LLVM includes and libraries on your search path, you can specify the location of your LLVM installation using the `--with-llvm=PATH` option.
 For example:

     ./configure --prefix=$PWD/build/ --with-llvm=PATH/TO/LLVM/INSTALL

-This path should be the directory in which LLVM is installed (e.g. the path specified to --prefix or CMAKE_INSTALL_PATH when LLVM was built).
-If the Clang includes and libraries are not on your search path or in the same location as LLVM, you can use the --with-clang=PATH option to specify its root directory.
+This path should be the directory in which LLVM is installed (e.g. the path specified to `--prefix` or `CMAKE_INSTALL_PREFIX` when LLVM was built).
+If the Clang includes and libraries are not on your search path or in the same location as LLVM, you can use the `--with-clang=PATH` option to specify its root directory.

 Next, build and install with make:

     make
     make check
     make install

-If installing to a non-default location, you should add the bin/ directory to the PATH environment variable in order to make use of the oclgrind command.
-If you wish to use Oclgrind via the OpenCL ICD (optional), then you should create an ICD loading point by copying the oclgrind.icd file from the build directory to /etc/OpenCL/vendors/.
+If installing to a non-default location, you should add the `bin/` directory to the `PATH` environment variable in order to make use of the `oclgrind` command.
+If you wish to use Oclgrind via the OpenCL ICD (optional), then you should create an ICD loading point by copying the `oclgrind.icd` file from the build directory to `/etc/OpenCL/vendors/`.

 Building on Windows